DerekPascarella/UniversalDreamcastPatcher/README.md

 1. Create a ZIP archive containing (in its root) all of the files/folder from the game's data that have been modified or are new.
 Be sure to retain original folder structure and hierarchy.
    * If the patch should use a modified IP.BIN file, simply create a folder named "bootsector" in the root of the ZIP archive and place IP.BIN inside of it.
-2. Change the extension on the file from ZIP to DCP.
+2. Change the extension of the file from ZIP to DCP.
    * Note that the base filename of the DCP will be used when this application generates the patched GDI.

 ### Example